On the Krein-Rutman theorem and beyond: Quantitative stability

 \subsection{The weak dissipativity case}

 In this section, we consider a weak dissipative semigroup $(S_t)$ as considered in Section~\ref{subsect:AboutWeakDissip} and in a sense we make precise now.
-We consider four Banach lattices $X_3 \subset X_2 \subset X_1 \subset X_0 =X$.
-We first make the same kind of Harris type condition as in the previous section, namely
+We assume that its generator $\LL$ {\Blue admits a solution $(\lambda_1^*,\phi_1)$ to the dual eigenproblem~\eqref{eq:triplet2}.} We consider four Banach lattices $X_3 \subset X_2 \subset X_1 \subset X_0 =X$.
+We first make the same kind of Doblin-Harris type condition as in the previous section, namely

 {\bf Hypothesis (H)} (Doblin-Harris) condition \eqref{eq:hyp-Harris} holds for the same time $T > 0$ and for both norms $\| \cdot \| = \| \cdot \|_{X_0}$ and $\| \cdot \| = \| \cdot \|_{X_2}$ as well as the companion positivity condition \eqref{eq:hyp-Harris-BdBis} holds.